klho/PyMatrixID/doc/intro.rst

 Licensing and availability
 --------------------------

-PyMatrixID is freely available under the `GNU GPL <http://www.gnu.org/licenses/gpl.html>`_ and can be downloaded at https://github.com/klho/PyMatrixID.
+PyMatrixID is freely available under the `BSD license <http://opensource.org/licenses/BSD-3-Clause>`_ and can be downloaded at https://github.com/klho/PyMatrixID.
 To request alternate licenses, please contact the author.

-PyMatrixID also distributes the ID software package, which is released under the modified BSD license.
+PyMatrixID also distributes the ID software package, which is likewise released under the BSD license.

 References
 ----------